michaelscimeca/Development-Docs/wordpress-update-doc/regular/readme.md

 #### 1# Back up Local & Production database
 Go to wp-config and grab database info and open up Squeal Pro and find database and export and save in a safe place.
+Go to 1&1 phpmyadmin click wordpress database and then export.

 #### 2# Back up Plugins via FTP
 Drag plugins into RFP folder thats dated for this update.